BeepBoopVictor/WeatherAPI/README.md

 **MODEL:**
 * Location: This class has three attributes, name, latitute and longitude.
-* Weather: This class represents the weather values of a location, its attributes are: Location, temperature, humidity, rain, wind speed, clouds, prediction time, ss ('prediction.Weather') and ts (TimeStamp).
+* Weather: This class represents the weather values of a location, its attributes are: Location, temperature, humidity, rain, wind speed, clouds, prediction time, ss ('predict-provider') and ts (TimeStamp).

 **CONTROL:**
 * SendWeatherTopic: This interface has a void method, 'sendWeather', that takes as an argument a json string.